avirtuos/cosmic-crunchers/docs/implementation.md

 - Server authoritative: simulation and game rules run on the server.
 Client renders + predicts.
 - Keep systems testable and deterministic where possible (record/replay).
 - Prioritize networking/lobby/simulation basics first — they form the backbone for all gameplay.
+- No AI tools should run the server directly, always ask the developer to manual run the server and carry out any inspections you may require.

 Phases overview
 - Phase 0 — Project scaffolding & CI